technojam/developer-roadmap/Web Development/README.md

 * **Semantic UI**
 Semantic allows developers to build beautiful websites fast, with concise HTML, intuitive javascript, and simplified debugging, helping make front-end development a delightful experience.
 Semantic is responsively designed allowing your website to scale on multiple devices.

+* **Tailwind CSS**
+Tailwind CSS is a highly customizable, high-level CSS framework that gives you all of the building blocks you need to build bespoke designs without any annoying opinionated styles you have to fight to override.
+You can use tailwind via npm or directly if want to use it in your website then you can use its CDN.
+For more information you can go their website => https://tailwindcss.com/

+* **TailBlocks**
+It can only be used if you have attached tailwind css CDN or their dependencies.
+Like tailwind it is another most powerfull web frameworks you can use to design websites and make more attractive.
+It contain 15 different categories (ecommerce, blog, pricing and more...), Responsive, Dark/Light mode, Color variations.
+For more information you can visit their website => https://mertjf.github.io/tailblocks/ You can visit their github repo. => https://github.com/mertJF/tailblocks

 #### Package Managers

 * **NPM:**